Let's Get Together (Tammy Wynette album)

-Let's Get Together is the seventeenth studio album by American country music singer-songwriter Tammy Wynette.
+Let's Get Together is a studio album by American country music singer-songwriter Tammy Wynette.
 It was released on May 30, 1977, by Epic Records.

-Commercial performance
+Chart performance

 The album peaked at No. 19 on the Billboard Country Albums chart.
 The album's only single, "Let's Get Together (One Last Time)", peaked at No. 6 on the Billboard Country Singles chart.

 Track listing

 Personnel

 Adapted from the album liner notes.